TanyaCST/csc-249-p2-simple-VPN-server/vpn_simulation.md

 test client is done, exiting...

 # Acknowledgments
-In this assignment, I massively searched for python syntax, methods, etc. The link listed below are the websites I went throught, but are unnecessarily implemented in my code. https://www.youtube.com/watch?v=3QiPPX-KeSc https://stackoverflow.com/questions/23267305/python-sockets-peer-to-peer https://stackoverflow.com/questions/14388706/how-do-so-reuseaddr-and-so-reuseport-differ
+In this assignment, I massively searched for python syntax, exceptions, and errors mainly related to stopping the connections.
+The link listed below are the websites I went throught.
+I was inspired by some of the websites, but not all of the contents from the links listed below are implemented in this application. https://www.youtube.com/watch?v=3QiPPX-KeSc https://stackoverflow.com/questions/23267305/python-sockets-peer-to-peer https://stackoverflow.com/questions/14388706/how-do-so-reuseaddr-and-so-reuseport-differ